-This article was featured in the May/June 2015 edition of Daughters of Promise.
+This article first appeared in the May/June 2015 print edition of Daughters of Promise.

 When the Romans in the first century were trying to figure out magnification through glass, they probably had no idea how popular that concept would eventually become.
 But they should have figured it would become popular because we, as humans, are born with the desire to magnify something.